-- An illness or an injury to the child. - A quarantine of the home by a county or city health official. - A medical, dental, optometric or chiropractic appointment with a doctor's note. - Attendance at funeral services for a member of the immediate family.
+- An illness or an injury to the child. - A quarantine of the home by a county or city health official. - A medical, dental, optometric or chiropractic appointment. - Attendance at funeral services for a member of the immediate family.

 Other absences are considered unexcused and not only cause a disruption to your child's instructional program, but are costly to the district.